 6 Best Vacuums for an Apartment

-This bagless upright is one of the best overall vacuums for apartment life.
-The Shark Navigator has it all–it works on most floor types, including both carpet and hardwood.
+This bagless upright stick vacuum is one of the best overall vacuums for apartment life.
+The Shark Navigator has it all–it works on most floor types, including bare floors and hard floors, both carpet and hardwood.
 At 12.5 pounds, it’s durable and powerful while still being easy to use while you move through your apartment space.

 The Shark Navigator has an anti-allergy seal and a HEPA filter, so it’s great for pet owners and people with allergies.
 It also has a washable filter and the canister is easy to empty.
 With plenty of great reviews on Amazon, this vacuum is a good choice if you’re looking for a solid vacuum cleaner that can do it all.

 The Dyson V7 Motorhead is incredibly portable and lightweight.
 At just over five pounds, it’s a great choice if you have a loft, staircase, or several rooms.
 Plus, the Dyson V7 Motorhead is cordless.
 The battery lasts approximately half an hour, which should be plenty of time to clean a small apartment.

 It works on hardwood floors and carpet.
 The machine is also multi-use.
 It comes apart to work as an upright stick vacuum or a hand-held vacuum which you can use to clean furniture, stairs, rugs, and other difficult to clean areas.
 If you need something especially small and lightweight, or if your apartment has difficult to clean spaces, the Dyson V7 Motorhead might be perfect for you.

 The Bissell Featherweight is one of the most affordable cleaners on this list.
 It comes apart to work as an upright or a hand vacuum, and it has accessories for cleaning staircases and furniture.
 The Bissell Featherweight is bagless, and it’s easy to empty out the collected dust.